electron/electron/docs/tutorial/process-model.md

 the same bundler toolchains (for example, `webpack` or `parcel`) that you use for web apps.

-> Note: Renderer processes can be spawned with full Node.js environment for ease of
+> Note: Renderer processes can be spawned with a full Node.js environment for ease of
 > development.
 Historically, this used to be the default, but this feature was disabled
 > for security reasons.